vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 ### Coding a Neuron

-Let's write some code to implement a neuron.
-We'll use [NumPy](http://www.numpy.org/), a popular and powerful computing library for Python, to help us do math.
+Time to implement a neuron!
+We'll use [NumPy](http://www.numpy.org/), a popular and powerful computing library for Python, to help us do math:

 ```python
 import numpy as np